Are you thinking of putting your home on the market? One of the first questions sellers ask is, “How much is my home worth?”

 While online home worth calculators can provide a useful starting point as you’re thinking about selling your home, they should not be used alone.
 Online home value estimates are just that – an estimate.
-Use these calculators when you’re starting out, but consult with a REALTOR if you’re seriously considering selling your home.
+Use these calculators when you’re starting out, but consult with an agent if you’re seriously considering selling your home.

 Comparative Market Analysis

-For a more accurate value, ask your REALTOR® to provide a Comparative Market Analysis or CMA.
+For a more accurate value, ask your real estate agent to provide a Comparative Market Analysis or CMA.
 In this analysis, your agent will combine real estate experience, housing market trends, and expertise with information about recent home sales and comparable homes in your neighborhood.

-A REALTOR is a local expert who will take time to understand your home.
+An agent is a local expert who will take the time to understand your home.
 They can include much more detailed information in a CMA to ensure you are getting an accurate valuation.
 Unlike an automated online calculator, your agent can consider unique features of your home and factor those into its value.

 With this insight and expertise, you’ll have a much deeper understanding of your home’s worth.
-Your REALTOR can also use market trends to recommend the best time to put your home on the market.
-And when it’s time to sell your home, your REALTOR will use a CMA to determine the best strategy for pricing your home for sale.
+Your agent can also use market trends to recommend the best time to put your home on the market.
+And when it’s time to sell your home, your agent will use a CMA to determine the best strategy for pricing your home for sale.

 An appraisal is a final step to understand exactly what your home is worth.
 Typically, the appraisal will come after your home is on the market and under contract.
 An appraisal involves a comprehensive look at all the details of your home.
 This includes room size and number, square footage, and above or below grade spaces.
 The calculation also weighs the values of similar, nearby homes that have recently sold.

 Each of these methods can be used to answer the question, “How much is my home worth?”
-Online home worth calculators can provide a useful estimate in the early stages but cannot replace the expertise of a REALTOR performing a comparative market analysis.
+Online home worth calculators can provide a useful estimate in the early stages but cannot replace the expertise of an agent performing a comparative market analysis.
 Talk with your real estate agent to learn more about determining home worth or selling your home.